melvinmt/gt/README.md

 ## Edge cases

 It's not recommended to pass duplicate anonymous printf verbs to **gt**, e.g. `"%s, %s, %d"`.
-It will work when the target strings will keep the arguments in order, but when one language requires to format the string as `%s %d %s`, **gt** will fail because it doesn't know which `%s` to swap.
-You can easily solve this by tagging duplicate verbs: `%s#tag1 %s#tag2 %d`.
+It will work when the target strings will keep the arguments in order, but when one language requires to format the string as `"%s %d %s"`, **gt** will fail because it doesn't know which `%s` to swap.
+You can easily solve this by tagging duplicate verbs: `"%s#tag1 %s#tag2 %d"`.

 Even when **gt** fails, it will try to return the origin string with formatted arguments.
 In this way, even when a translation has failed (or simply doesn't exist yet), you can at least present something to the end user.